- Centipedes and Millipedes

 - Stored Product Pests

-The Norway Rat (pictured above) has a blunt snout and ears that are small and covered with hairs.
+Norway rats (Rattus norvegicus), also known as brown rats or sewer rats, can range in size from 13-18” in length, and in color from light reddish brown to black.
+This large rat has a blunt snout, small eyes, and small ears and covered with hair.
 The Norway rat lives in burrows outdoors or in and around stored items, wall voids and attics.
 The tail is dark on top and pale beneath.
+Norway rat droppings can be identified by their large size, about ¾” long, and their blunt ends.
+Other common signs of rat problems include:

-Their gnawing habits can damage property and lead to fires if they grow on wire insulation.
+Rodent gnawing habits can be unsightly and damaging to property.
+This can be a safety hazard, as their gnawing can also lead to fires if they chew through electrical wire insulation.
 Their droppings contaminate food and surroundings, and their burrows damage landscape and can lead to erosion.

 - Both mice and rats invade a home looking for food and warmth.